|Date of Birth||October 14, 1891|

 At the time of the 1921 census Robert, Annie, and Robert Jr were living in the East Kildonan area of Winnipeg where he was working as a auto builder.
 His parents and siblings were also living in Winnipeg, his father working over the years as a blacksmith with the Canadian Pacific Railway, Weston shops.
 In October of 1934 Robert Jr married Pearl Hedberg in Brandon, Manitoba, with the couple making The Pas, Manitoba their home.
 Around 1937 Robert and Annie moved to Malachi, Ontario, a very small community with a train station on the Canadian National Railway about 40 kilometres northwest of Kenora.
 Robert was the postmaster for the community and operated a general store.
 During the summer months the area attracted vacationers from Winnipeg, travelling by train to Malachi as well as other stops along the railway.

 Robert died on 10 February 1959 in Malachi.
 He was predeceased by his mother Etta (1929), brother James (1946), father Robert (1950), and his brother Joseph (1958), all in Winnipeg.
 According to his obituary he was also predeceased by Annie (1948).
 At the time of his death Robert was survived by his son Robert and family in The Pas and brother William in Toronto.
-Robert is interred in an unmarked grave in the Lake of the Woods Cemetery in Kenora.
+Robert is interred in the Lake of the Woods Cemetery in Kenora.
+Previously unmarked, his grave marker was provided by Last Post Fund in August of 2019.
 His son Robert died in 1993, survived by his wife and three children and their families.

 By Judy Stockham